gxshub/mopmc/README.md

 ### Use Pre-configured Docker Image
 A pre-configured environment for compiling MOMPC is defined in a [__mopmc-env__](https://hub.docker.com/r/gxsu/mopmc-env) Docker image, which is in the Docker Hub.
-<em>This Docker image is built for the AMD64 architecture only but not the ARM64 architecture.</em>
+<em>This Docker image is built to support the AMD64 and ARM64 architectures.</em>
+It can be compiled and executed __with or without__ GPUs.
+(In the latter case, the command of running MOPMC must include the option `-v standard` (see below)).

 To run a Docker container with GPU acceleration, the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/index.html) is required.
 Follow the
 [installation guide](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html)
 to install the toolkit and configure Docker.
 Pull the image:
 ```shell
 docker pull gxsu/mopmc-env